 I’m so surprised at how many FREE features this app offers!

-First, when entering the app, you’ll see the 335 geometric quilt blocks to play with.
+First, you’ll see the 335 geometric quilt blocks to play with when entering the app.
 For each block, you can edit colors and make other basic modifications.

 Once done, access the cutting chart describing the number of pieces of each size and shape needed to complete the block.
 Sewing instructions aren’t included, but the blocks are simple enough to figure out the sewing order yourself.